Why Your SMS Messages Are Sometimes Not Delivered

-- Contains certain keywords, that have been found related to spamming or sexual, religious or political content.
+- Contains certain keywords that have been found related to spamming or sexual, religious or political content.

 - Includes links in the text.
 This isn’t allowed in some some countries.

-Lastly, the end-users’ phones can simply be turned off.
+Lastly, the recipients’ phones can simply be turned off.
 Carriers will hold text messages for 48-72 hours and if the mobile phone is not turned on within that time frame, the message will be discarded.

-The sender ID is the ‘from’ field that is shown when a message is received.
-In some countries, such as the US, you can only use numerical characters as the sender ID whereas in many other countries it is allowed to use a sender ID with alphanumeric characters.
+The Sender ID is the ‘from’ field that is shown when a message is received.
+In some countries, such as the US, you can only use numerical characters as the Sender ID whereas in many other countries it is allowed to use a sender ID with alphanumeric characters.

 If the reason for a failed delivery isn’t on this list or you need help with ensuring that your messages are delivered, don’t hesitate to contact us on the support chat.

 Global SMS Gateway